 My love of Maine Coons started with my domestic medium-haired cat, Clyde.
 He was wonderful, and displayed every personality trait of a Maine Coon.

 As a teenager, I wondered if he "might have some Maine Coon in him" - but I knew, logically, he didn't!
 I was just very lucky.

 Clyde was my Honorary Maine Coon.
-He inspired me to get to know the breed and contact a breeder when the time came.
+He inspired me to get to know the breed and contact a breeder when the time came, years later.
 I wanted to know

 my new additions would have that wonderful temperament, and be a lot like Clyde.
 They do, of course, and we are Maine Coon fans for life!
 And I have Clyde to thank for that.